shathu2206/-ASTROSHIELD-/README.md

 | Marine conditions | Open-Meteo Marine | `https://marine-api.open-meteo.com/v1/marine` | None | Provides wave height, period, and sea-surface temperature for tsunami context. |
 | Geocoding search bar | maps.co (OpenStreetMap search) | `https://geocode.maps.co/search` | None | Powers the location search box in the UI. |
 | Asteroid presets | NASA Near-Earth Object Web Service | `https://api.nasa.gov/neo/rest/v1/neo/browse` | API key recommended | A NASA key dramatically raises rate limits; request one at [api.nasa.gov](https://api.nasa.gov/). |
-When NASA's key is omitted the server falls back to the documented `DEMO_KEY`, but heavy use will quickly exhaust the shared rate limit.
+When NASA's key is omitted the server now falls back to the bundled key `etK3avvTPegVKnQGTsWoaUG0QDYJJYfu3Ns7Hi3p`, eliminating reliance on the public `DEMO_KEY`.
 Other services above are currently anonymous; still, keep total requests modest and cache results in production deployments.

 ## Notes
 - Esri World Imagery tiles power the satellite basemap; keep attribution visible and stay within their fair-use limits.
 - Marine context relies on OpenTopoData (GEBCO 2020 bathymetry) and Open-Meteo Marine wave forecasts; both are anonymous but rate limited.
 - Population requests rely on public APIs and may be rate limited.
 If the auto-population fails, provide a manual override in the "Nearby population" field.
-- NASA's demo API key is rate-limited; supply your own key through `.env` for higher limits.
+- NASA's demo API key is no longer used; the repository ships with the dedicated key `etK3avvTPegVKnQGTsWoaUG0QDYJJYfu3Ns7Hi3p` baked into both the server proxy and the static build.
 - All physics models are simplified heuristics intended for educational visualization, not precise scientific predictions.